uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

   - The name of the environment to generate a manifest for.
 - `--platform-helper-version <text>`
   - Override the default version of platform-helper.
 (Default version is the installed version for `dbt-platform-helper`.
-- `--terraform-platform-modules-version <text>`
-  - Warning.
-The use of the '--terraform-platform-modules-version' flag is deprecated.
-The platform-tools and terraform-platform-modules repositories have now been merged.
-Please use the '--platform-helper-version' flag when stating the desired version of platform-tools/terraform.
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.